content-left-bg.png

 Queensland Certificate of Individual Achievement (QCIA)

+All senior secondary students have the opportunity to work towards the Queensland Certificate of Individual Achievement (QCIA).
 In Term 1 of Year 11, a QCIA curriculum plan is developed for each student using the Guideline for Individual Learning (GIL).

 The QCIA curriculum plan records individual learning goals under five curriculum organisers:

-• Communication and technologies
+• Communication and technologies (CT)

-• Community, citizenship and the environment
+• Community, citizenship and the environment (CCE)

-• Personal and living dimensions
+• Personal and living dimensions (PLD)

-• Leisure and recreation
+• Leisure and recreation (LR)

-• Vocational and transition activities.
+• Vocational and transition activities (VTA)

 At the end of Year 12, each student’s achievements are summarised and recorded on the QCIA under each of the curriculum organisers.
 This can be presented to future employers, training providers or service providers.